 In subsequent works on Skorokhod embedding \cite{eldan2016skorokhod, eldan2020clt}, a more extreme choice $C_t = \Sigma_t^{\dagger}$ was employed, where $\dagger$ denotes the pseudoinverse.
-They aimed to embed $\mu$ as a stopped Brownian motion so that $\Sigma_t$ vanishes within a finite time.
-Importantly, they showed that as long as $\mu$ is bounded and has a smooth density and $C_t$ has a continuous dependence on $\Sigma^\dagger_t$ and $t$, the corresponding SL process is well-defined for all $t>0$ via an induction argument.
+They aimed to embed $\mu$ as a stopped Brownian motion so that $\Sigma_t$ vanishes within finite time a.s.
+Importantly, they showed that as long as $\mu$ has bounded support and a smooth density and $C_t$ has a continuous dependence on $\Sigma^\dagger_t$ and $t$, the corresponding SL process is well-defined for all $t>0$ via an induction argument.
 In particular, whenever $\mu_t$ becomes degenerate, it is supported on a lower-dimensional subspace, as ensured by the regularity assumption on $\mu$, and a new SL process can be defined within that subspace.
 This procedure is repeated until $\mu_t$ becomes fully localized; see \cite[Section 2.3]{eldan2020clt} for additional details.
-Besides the abovementioned choices of $C_t$, there are more abstract constructions based on smoothened projections \cite{eldan2022spectral}.
+Besides the abovementioned choices of $C_t$, there are other constructions based on smoothened projections \cite{eldan2022spectral}.